vladich/pg_jitter/README.md

 - **Precompiled function blobs** - optional build-time native code extraction for zero-cost inlining
 - **Supported platforms** - aside from AsmJit, other providers (in theory) can be used on most platforms supported by Postgres.
 But, pg_jitter was only tested on Linux/MacOS/ARM64 and Linux/x86_64 so far.
 Testing it on other platforms is in the plans, but if you had success (or issues) running it, please let me know at vladimir@churyukin.com.

+## Stability

+Current source code can be considered beta-quality - it passes all standard Postgres regression tests, but lacks large-scale production verification (yet).
+Stay tuned.

 ## Quick Start

 ### Prerequisites